Windsor City FC: Youth history

 Prior to 2016, before the Windsor Stars and Toronto FC's partnership was established, the academy team players were competing locally in the Windsor Essex County District Soccer League playing for Ciocaro Soccer Club.
 During their time as Ciocaro, they found themselves on top of the league every year.
 At the end of the 2014 season, the basis of the academy team changed from playing locally, to playing in high level tournaments throughout Ontario.
 The team went by the name of Windsor VH Academy, and for two years, they competed in tournaments only, and enjoyed a great deal of success.
 In 2016, the affiliation between the Windsor Stars and Toronto FC was confirmed, and VH Academy took over the under 18 academy team.
 This meant that they would be competing in the Level three division for the following season.
 By the start of the 2017 season, Windsor TFC had established three more teams to compete throughout Ontario, an under 16 boys team playing in Level three, an under 14 boys team playing in the S.A.A.C league, and an under 12 team competing in the S.A.A.C league.
+In the 2017 season, Windsor TFC U17 boys team went undefeated.
+The team won an amazing 22 wins and 1 draw.

 In 2016, when the now under 18 academy team was still playing as Windsor VH, they enjoyed a very successful campaign throughout the nine tournaments and various exhibition games they competed in.
 They finished the 2016 year with a record of 26 wins, 13 losses, 7 ties, 116 goals for and 68 goals against, winning five out of the nine tournaments they entered as well as reaching the final on one occasion, including the Henderson Tournament and the Ontario Cup.